lsst-sqre/sqr-069/index.rst

 The current enrollment approach relies solely on the "Self Signup with Approval" flow, but an invitation flow may make more sense in some cases since it allows pre-approval of the user.
 Currently, the user has to be told to go through the signup process and then the approver has to check back once this has been done and finish the approval, which requires an additional point of coordination.

-Email verification issue
-^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, user onboarding has a bug: After choosing their name, email, and username, the user is sent an email message to confirm that they have control over that email address.
-The link in the mail message has a one-time code in it, and confirms the email address when followed.
-However, sites with anti-virus integrated with their email system (such as AURA) often pre-fetch all URLs seen in email addresses.
-Since no authentication or confirmation is required when following the link, this means that any email address at such a domain is automatically confirmed without any human interaction, posing both a security flaw and a UI problem because the user will get a confusing error message when they follow that link manually.

-We will need to work with the COmanage maintainers to either require authentication to confirm the email address or to require a button that one has to click rather than doing the confirmation automatically.

 User approval
 ^^^^^^^^^^^^^